MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-remote-low-bandwidth.md

 - Low-speed internet connection for the school.
 - Low-speed internet connection for one or more students.
 - Times of the day when there's low bandwidth because of network usage in an area.
-- Outages local to neither the school nor students, but affect performance.
+- Outages not local to the school or students, but affect performance.
 - Issues with hardware that cause low-bandwidth issues.

 > [!IMPORTANT]